WalletScrutiny/WalletScrutinyCom/_android/com.aabb.md

 A referral option is available.

-AML/KYC is also policies increase transaction limits.
+AML/KYC policies also increase transaction limits.

 ## Verdict